tomelam/jsScheme/background.md

 	People outside our field often don't relaize just how easy it is to implement languages: This project, for example, uses a recursive descent parser, and the entire compiler is 1081 lines of Javascript code.

-1. [Control Delimiters and Their Hierarchies](https://github.com/rain-1/continuations-study-group/blob/master/papers/(1990)%20Control%20Delimiters%20and%20Their%20Hierarchies%20-%20Dorai%20Sitaram%2C%20Matthias%20Felleisen.pdf)
+1. [Control Delimiters and Their Hierarchies](https://github.com/rain-1/continuations-study-group/blob/master/papers/(1990)%20Control%20Delimiters%20and%20Their%20Hierarchies%20-%20Dorai%20Sitaram%2C%20Matthias%20Felleisen.pdf) (Sitaram90)

 	Abstract:

 	"Since control operators for the _unrestricted_ transfer of control are too powerful in many situations, we propose the _control delimiter_ as a means for restricting control manipulations and study its use in Lisp- and Sheme-like languages.
-In a Compon Lisp-like setting, the concept of delimiting control provides a well-suited terminology for explaining different control constructs.
-For higher-order languess like Scheme, the control delimiter is the means for embedding Lisp control constructs faithfully and for realizing high-level control abstractions elegantly.
+In a Common Lisp-like setting, the concept of delimiting control provides a well-suited terminology for explaining different control constructs.
+For higher-order languages like Scheme, the control delimiter is the means for embedding Lisp control constructs faithfully and for realizing high-level control abstractions elegantly.
 A deeper analysis of the examples suggests a need for an entire _control hierarchy_ of such delimiters.
-We show how to implement such a hierarchy on toop of the simple version of a control delimiter."
+We show how to implement such a hierarchy on top of the simple version of a control delimiter."

 1. [Continuations in Programming Practice: Introduction and Survey](https://www.cs.indiana.edu/~sabry/papers/continuations.ps)